thebearjew/swa-dashboard/README.md

 command, make sure you are running a version of node that supports ES6 syntax (5.11.0 and up).

+### C++11 compiler requirement
+You may experience compilation errors when you attempt to run `npm link`.
+If so, you'll need to make sure you have a C++11 compiler installed on your system.
+If you're running on Windows this is sometimes resolved by installing the [Visual C++ Build Tools](http://landinghub.visualstudio.com/visual-cpp-build-tools).
+For \*nix systems you'll need to find the specific package needed for your particular OS.

 ### libxmljs requirement
 Under some circumstances, libxmljs may throw an error that looks like this: